The Science of Sleep: Plot

-Stéphanie's toy horse is named Golden The Pony Boy, a reference to ‘The Outsiders’, the meaning poignantly hinting at Stèphane's regression and childlike behaviour around Stéphanie, which could stem from the loss of his father.
-Stèphane implants a mechanism inside Golden the Pony Boy that will make it gallop, he later receives a call from Stéphanie thanking him, she reveals the pony was named after Stéphane.
+Stéphanie's toy horse is named Golden The Pony Boy, a reference to The Outsiders, the meaning poignantly hinting at Stèphane's regression and childlike behaviour around Stéphanie, which could stem from the loss of his father.
+He implants a mechanism inside Golden the Pony Boy that will make it gallop.
+He later receives a call from Stéphanie thanking him; she reveals the pony was named after him.

-To Stéphane's surprise, the calendar manufacturer accepts his "Disasterology" idea and the company has a party in his honor, but he begins drinking excessively after he witnesses Stéphanie dancing with another man.
-The next day, Stéphane and Stéphanie have a confrontation in their hallway when Stéphane announces that he doesn't want to be Stéphanie's friend any longer.
+To Stéphane's surprise, the calendar manufacturer accepts his "disasterology" idea and the company has a party in his honor, but he begins drinking excessively after he witnesses Stéphanie dancing with another man.
+The next day, the two have a confrontation in their hallway when Stéphane announces that he does not want to be Stéphanie's friend any longer.

-Stéphanie offers that they discuss their issues on a date, but on his way there Stéphane has a vision that she isn't there, he runs to her apartment and bangs on her door when in actuality, she is waiting for him at the café.
+Stéphanie offers to discuss their issues on a date, but on his way there Stéphane has a vision that she is not there.
+He runs to her apartment and bangs on her door, when in actuality, she is waiting for him at the café.
 Stéphanie returns home, while Stéphane decides to move back to Mexico.

 Before leaving, Stéphane's mother insists that he says a formal goodbye to his next-door neighbor, Stéphanie.
 In his attempt to do so, he becomes crass, making offensive jokes.
 As his antagonistic behaviour pushes her, Stéphanie asks Stéphane to leave but he climbs into her bed, noticing two items on her bedside: his one-second time machine, and the finished boat they planned to use in their animated film.
 The film closes with Stéphane and Stéphanie riding Golden the Pony Boy across a field before sailing off into the sea in her boat.